-She is a believer in second chances and aiding women to reach a level of stability on their own.
+She is a believer in second chances and serves on numerous nonprofit boards in Oklahoma City.
 Trang is also fluent in Vietnamese.
-In her spare time she enjoys being active in ministry, reading, writing, traveling and spending time with her husband, director Brent Ryan Green.
-She is looking forward to helping disadvantage women in Oklahoma City, through Dress for Success, to achieve their own American Dream.
+In her spare time she enjoys being active in ministry, reading, writing, traveling and spending time with her husband, director Brent Ryan Green, and two daughters.
+She is looking forward to equipping and empowering the women in Oklahoma City to achieve their own American Dream.

 Louise Leslie is a certified public accountant currently employed by DWG.inc, where she performs audits for nonprofit and governmental entities.
 Her prior work experience includes ten years with a large national public accounting firm, accountant for a preschool, and for a local oil & gas company.
 She graduated from Louisiana Tech University, Magna Cum Laude, with a B.S. in Accounting.